Alison McLaren

 Biography

-Specifically, I am working on adding water isotopes to the UK Earth System Model (UKESM).
-This work is part of the EU Tipping Points in the Earth System (TiPES) project.
-The water isotope work is being done in collaboration with the University of Bristol, the Met Office and the National Centre for Atmospheric Science.
+Specifically, I am working on adding water tracers and isotopes to the UK Earth System Model (UKESM).
+This model development is being done in collaboration with the Met Office, the University of Bristol and the National Centre for Atmospheric Research.
+My work is currently focused on the atmosphere and land components of the UKESM.

 I joined BAS in 2021.
 Previously I worked at the Met Office, initially in the Polar Climate group (working on sea ice model development) before moving to the Ocean Forecasting group.
 Prior to this, I was a Senior Research Assistant for 2 years at the University of Liverpool, which followed on from my PhD in Physical Oceanography at the same university.
 Before this, I completed my undergraduate degree in Geophysical Sciences at the University of East Anglia.